 - We assume that base knowledge has to be learned in sequence.

 - A base knowledge learned in sequence is remembered because we tested.

 - We assume that because we tested, kids know.
 Even if we know that they don’t care.

 - Assume that imparting anything to kids is a good done for them.

-So what would you add to this list, what do homeschoolers want to deschool?
+Now, what would you add to this list of things that homeschoolers want to deschool?

 “Everybody is a genius, but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid”.Albert Einstein